Help for an emergency that prevents you

 The amount of help you get depends on how many people are in your family.
 Here are the maximum limits on how much help you can get:

-The amount you actually receive depends on how much other income you have.
+The amount you actually get depends on how much other income you have.
 Once you are eligible, your earned income and the first $50 you get in child support don’t count when figuring how much help you can get.
 And remember, Alternative Aid doesn’t come as a cash benefit.
 It comes in the form of vouchers for services or items that your family needs.

 Here’s an example of how Alternative Aid works: